spodell/Darkhorse2/README.txt

                 tend to increase false positive HGT predictions for query sets with abundant database relatives.

-            -n  <minimum number lineage terms> [default = 2] Sets the minimum number of lineage terms required for a match to be included in the taxonomy determination.
+            -n  <minimum number lineage terms> [default = 3] Sets the minimum number of lineage terms required for a match to be included in the taxonomy determination.
 For horizontal gene transfer studies, setting this value lower than 3 is not recommended, because it may cause matches with poorly characterized taxonomy to obscure more informative matches.
-For metagenomic studies, users willing to accept reduced specificity and phylum-level granularity for taxonomic assignment may want to try lowering this value to boost sensitivity.
+For metagenomic studies, users willing to accept reduced specificity and phylum-level granularity for taxonomic assignment may want to try lowering this value to boost sensitivity, especially for poorly characterized taxa with few database representatives.

 	   -b <blast filter> [default = 0.7]
 	   	Values should be between 0-1 (Recommended 0.7).
 Sets the minimum alignment